 Quick answer

-- A flashing red light on the Makita DC18WA charger indicates a fault or an issue with the battery or charger.
+- A flashing red light on the Makita DC18WA charger typically indicates a fault with the battery or the charger.

-- Ensure the charger is plugged into a functioning outlet and that the battery is compatible with the charger.
+- Ensure the charger is plugged into a functioning outlet and that the battery is a compatible Makita G-Series pack (the DC18WA is not compatible with LXT or CXT batteries, per Makita UK).

 - If the charger works with another battery, the original battery may be defective.